espressif/esp-idf/docs/en/api-reference/peripherals/spi_master.rst

 When large transactions are used, the clock frequency determines the transferring speed; while the interval effects the speed a lot if small transactions are used.

-    1. Transaction interval: The interval mainly comes from the cost of FreeRTOS queues and the time switching between tasks and the ISR.
-It also takes time for the software to setup spi peripheral registers as well as copy data to FIFOs, or setup DMA links.
-Depending on whether the DMA is used, the interval of an one-byte transaction is around 25us typically.
+    1. Transaction interval: It takes time for the software to setup spi peripheral registers as well as copy data to FIFOs, or setup DMA links.
+       When the interrupt transactions are used, an extra overhead is appended, from the cost of FreeRTOS queues and the time switching between tasks and the ISR.

-            1. The CPU is blocked and switched to other tasks when the transaction is in flight.
-This save the cpu time but increase the interval.
+            1. For **interrupt transactions**, the CPU can switched to other tasks when the transaction is in flight.
+This save the cpu time but increase the interval (See :ref:`interrupt_transactions`).
+               For
+               **polling transactions**, it does not block the task but do polling when the transaction is in flight.
+(See :ref:`polling_transactions`).

             2. When the DMA is enabled, it needs about 2us per transaction to setup the linked list.
 When the master is transferring, it automatically read data from the linked list.
 If the DMA is not enabled, CPU has to write/read each byte to/from the FIFO by itself.
 Usually this is faster than 2us, but the